 Kurt: The relationship value of AAJ is enormous.
 I know attorneys in all 50 states now, and I have made many good friends through AAJ and have built a strong referral network.
 Networking with other attorneys from around the country and spreading the news at home about our membership has been an excellent component to our firm’s marketing efforts — from a direct relationship and referral standpoint, to a brand building standpoint, and from an educational standpoint of learning from some of the best lawyers out there.
 That’s why we try to bring as many lawyers from our firm as possible to each convention, in addition to the director of our operations; we are all in on the national branding side of AAJ and getting to know everybody.

-What is a reasonable amount of annual revenue that could come from a well managed AAJ relationship network?
+What is a reasonable amount of revenue that could come from a well managed AAJ relationship network?

 Katie: It depends on the specific practice, but I think it’s fair to say that five to ten viable cases each year come from being a member of AAJ.
 I handle many auto, trucking and premises cases that are referrals from other AAJ members, which equates to thousands of dollars in revenue.
 It’s a noticeable difference.

 Kurt: I would say that a well managed AAJ network can result in direct referrals, which we can put an exact dollar sign on, as well as the value of general awareness that comes from being part of AAJ and standing out from competitors as a nationally elected officer and participant in an organization that keeps us abreast of the latest legal strategies.

 A West Point graduate where he served as captain and military aviator, John Bair continues his commitment to our country through his efforts within the settlement planning industry.
 He has represented families of victims lost in the Flight 3407 crash, offered pro bono services to the families of 9/11 victims and drafted the first consumer protection bill for plaintiffs (H.R.
 3699).